NRA Teens Can't Anonymously Challenge Florida Gun Laws, Judge Says

 The judge expressed sympathy for the teenagers, acknowledging that they probably would suffer extreme harassment if their names were public.
 But, he wrote with evident reluctance, the law was clear that pseudonyms were not allowed.

-The NRA has one week to either add names to the lawsuit, or remove the teenagers as plaintiffs from the case.
+The NRA has one week to either add names to the lawsuit, or remove the unnamed teenagers from the case.
 Jennifer Baker, a spokesperson for the gun rights group, said they were disappointed by the court's ruling.

 "Just as in Roe vs. Wade, individuals should be able to vindicate the Second Amendment without having to expose themselves to harassment and bullying," she wrote in an email to NPR on Monday.